Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ### Certificate Samples

 The following samples use x509 authentication to connect to Azure IoT Hub or Azure IoT Hub DPS.
-To easily run these samples, we have provided a script to generate a self-signed device certification used for device authentication. **This script is intended for sample use only and not to be used in production code**.
+To easily run these samples, we have provided a script to generate a self-signed device certification used for device authentication.

+#### IMPORTANT: This script is intended for sample use only and should not be used in any production-level code.
+**IMPORTANT: This script is intended for sample use only and should not be used in any production-level code.**

 1. Enter the directory `/azure-sdk-for-c/sdk/samples/iot/` and run the script using the following form: